Sindh govt announces probe into attack on KPC, arrest of journalist

 KARACHI: The Sindh government on Wednesday assured the protesting journalists of conducting a comprehensive inquiry into the incident where armed men barged into the Karachi Press Club (KPC) last week, saying protection of journalists and their workplaces is the ultimate responsibility of the provincial government.

-Senior lawyers from Bar Associations and political parties assured the Karachi journalists of representing them in the courts free of charge as they believe in freedom of expression while the leaders of PPP, PML-N, MQM and JUI-F pledged to raise the issue in the Parliament.

-The newsmen across the country held protests in solidarity with the Karachi journalists while the city’s journalists continued their protest camp attended by hundreds of journalists and members of civil society and political parties.
-The former President of Supreme Court Bar Association Yasin Azad, Pakistan Muslim League-Nawaz Sindh President Shah Muhammad Shah, former Sindh Governor Muhammad Zubair, MNA Khel Das Kohistani, JUI-F Leader Qari Usman, Mehfooz Yar Khan of Muttahida Qaumi Movement, Pak Sarzameen Party (PSP) leaders, senior lawyer Javed Chattari as well as senior journalists attended the protest camp.
+The newsmen across the country held protest demonstrations in solidarity with the Karachi journalists while the city’s journalists continued their protest camp attended by hundreds of journalists and members of civil society and political parties.
+The former President of Supreme Court Bar Association Yasin Azad, Pakistan Muslim League-Nawaz Sindh President Shah Muhammad Shah, former Sindh Governor Muhammad Zubair, MNA Khel Das Kohistani, JUI-F Leader Qari Usman, Mehfooz Yar Khan of Muttahida Qaumi Movement, Pak Sarzameen Party (PSP) leaders, senior lawyer Javed Chattari as well as senior journalists attended the protest camp of the journalists and assured them of their support.

-Former Sindh Governor Muhammad Zubair severely criticized the Sindh and the federal governments.
+The former Sindh Governor Muhammad Zubair severely criticized the Sindh and the federal governments saying if a federal agency had raided the Karachi Press Club it was an illegal step and the federal and provincial governments were responsible for it and they should not only be asked to apologize but also take exemplary action against those responsible for it.
+He vowed to raise this issue at the Parliament and said the PML-N would submit a resolution.
+“The abduction of a journalist and then booking him in a fabricated case is not a good omen for the democracy.
+This means this 'Tabdeeli' government wants to strangulate all the voices of dissent which is not acceptable for us”, Zubair said.
+Several other political leaders including Qari Usman of JUI-F, Habibuddin Junaidi, Muttahida Qaumi Movement and PSP leaders also assured their continued support, while senior journalists including President KPC Ahmed Khan Malik, Secretary Maqsood Yousufi, Imtiaz Khan Faran, Faheem Siddiqui, Hamid ur Rehman and others spoke on the occasion.

 KARACHI: The Sindh government on Wednesday assured the protesting journalists of conducting a comprehensive inquiry into the incident where armed men barged into the Karachi Press Club (KPC) last week, saying protection of journalists and their workplaces is the ultimate responsibility of the provincial government.

-Senior lawyers from Bar Associations and political parties assured the Karachi journalists of representing them in the courts free of charge as they believe in freedom of expression while the leaders of PPP, PML-N, MQM and JUI-F pledged to raise the issue in the Parliament.

-The newsmen across the country held protests in solidarity with the Karachi journalists while the city’s journalists continued their protest camp attended by hundreds of journalists and members of civil society and political parties.
-The former President of Supreme Court Bar Association Yasin Azad, Pakistan Muslim League-Nawaz Sindh President Shah Muhammad Shah, former Sindh Governor Muhammad Zubair, MNA Khel Das Kohistani, JUI-F Leader Qari Usman, Mehfooz Yar Khan of Muttahida Qaumi Movement, Pak Sarzameen Party (PSP) leaders, senior lawyer Javed Chattari as well as senior journalists attended the protest camp.
+The newsmen across the country held protest demonstrations in solidarity with the Karachi journalists while the city’s journalists continued their protest camp attended by hundreds of journalists and members of civil society and political parties.
+The former President of Supreme Court Bar Association Yasin Azad, Pakistan Muslim League-Nawaz Sindh President Shah Muhammad Shah, former Sindh Governor Muhammad Zubair, MNA Khel Das Kohistani, JUI-F Leader Qari Usman, Mehfooz Yar Khan of Muttahida Qaumi Movement, Pak Sarzameen Party (PSP) leaders, senior lawyer Javed Chattari as well as senior journalists attended the protest camp of the journalists and assured them of their support.

-Former Sindh Governor Muhammad Zubair severely criticized the Sindh and the federal governments.
+The former Sindh Governor Muhammad Zubair severely criticized the Sindh and the federal governments saying if a federal agency had raided the Karachi Press Club it was an illegal step and the federal and provincial governments were responsible for it and they should not only be asked to apologize but also take exemplary action against those responsible for it.
+He vowed to raise this issue at the Parliament and said the PML-N would submit a resolution.
+“The abduction of a journalist and then booking him in a fabricated case is not a good omen for the democracy.
+This means this 'Tabdeeli' government wants to strangulate all the voices of dissent which is not acceptable for us”, Zubair said.
+Several other political leaders including Qari Usman of JUI-F, Habibuddin Junaidi, Muttahida Qaumi Movement and PSP leaders also assured their continued support, while senior journalists including President KPC Ahmed Khan Malik, Secretary Maqsood Yousufi, Imtiaz Khan Faran, Faheem Siddiqui, Hamid ur Rehman and others spoke on the occasion.

 Comments